What is a Medallion Signature Guarantee? Where Can You Get One?

 If you've ever needed your signature confirmed or verified for a legal document then, you're probably most familiar with the notarization process, where a licensed notary confirms that he or she personally witnessed that you signed a document.

-Not only are they confirming that they saw you physically signed this document, they also require you to present valid identification that confirms you are, indeed, who you say you are.
+Not only are they confirming that they saw you physically sign this document, they also require you to present valid identification that confirms you are, indeed, who you say you are.

 What is a Medallion Signature Guarantee?

-A Medallion Signature Guarantee is a stamp and signature combination that verify the authenticity of a signature.
+A Medallion Signature Guarantee is a stamp and signature combination that verifies the authenticity of a signature--commonly required for the transfer of securities.

 If you try to get a document or transaction validated via notary when you really require a Medallion Signature Guarantee, you will find that the transaction cannot be completed or could be deemed invalid.